lino-framework/lino/docs/tutorials/actions/index.rst

-- either using the `dd.action` decorator on a method or by defining a custom subclass of `dd.Action <lino.core.actions.Action>` (and adding an instance of this class to the Model or the Table)
+- either using the `dd.action` decorator on a method or by defining a custom subclass of `lino.core.actions.Action <lino.core.actions.Action>` (and adding an instance of this class to the Model or the Table)